OnDecember/Hibernate-Project/readme.md

 You need to delete the title and description fields from the film table

 I believe that the film_id field in the table should not have a primary key, since this is an auxiliary table and this field should refer to film_id from the film table

+The correct ON DELETE constraint must be set in the tables

+There is no foreign key for language in the film table